awemorris/PlayfieldEngine/docs/mkdocs-en/docs/build.md

 ### Steps

-Open a terminal and enter the `PicoPicoScript` direcotry, then type the following.
+Open a terminal and enter the `PlayfieldVM` direcotry, then type the following.

 ```
 cmake --preset windows-x86_64